Nationwide vs. Liberty Mutual – What’s Better for Car Insurance?

 - Many discounts are available.
 Everyone likes to get a great price on their auto insurance policy, and you can work toward a price you will be happy with by qualifying for various discounts.
 Some of the discounts Nationwide makes available to qualifying customers include bundling home and auto, SmartRide driver tracking, Easy Pay, Good Student, and many more.

 - Accident Forgiveness.
-If you don’t think your policy should go through the roof simply because you got in an accident, you might want to add this option to your policy.
+If you don’t think your premiums should go through the roof simply because you got in an accident, you might want to add this option to your policy.
 Your first accident won’t cause a rate increase when this is part of your plan.

 - Total Loss Deductible Waiver.
-Even if you have good insurance, paying your deductible can still be an unwanted expense.
-In the event of your vehicle being totaled, this coverage takes away your deductible.
+Even with good insurance, paying your deductible can still be an unwanted expense.
+In the event of your vehicle is totaled, this coverage takes away your deductible.

 There are plenty of other reasons to consider Nationwide, but those points are a great place to start.
-The company has a good reputation for solid customer service, and since it is such a large company, you can carry your other insurance policies with them, as well.
+The company has a good reputation for solid customer service, and since it is such a large company, you can also carry your other insurance policies with them.